rockfordlhotka/BlazorFishingRegs/docs/API-Specification.md

 ---

-This API specification provides comprehensive documentation for integrating with the Blazor AI PDF Form Population application.
+This API specification provides comprehensive documentation for integrating with the Blazor AI Fishing Regulations application.
 All endpoints support the standard HTTP methods and return consistent JSON responses for easy integration.